shehryartariq/Tele-surgical-Robot/README.md

 # Tele-surgical-Robot
-This Project throws some light on the first ever prototype of Tele-Surgical Robot developed at SEECS NUST.
+This Project is the first ever prototype of Tele-Surgical Robot developed at SEECS NUST.
 Tele-Surgical Robotics is a new concept and a lot of research is being done around the world in this field.
 Main domains of Tele-surgical robotics in which work can be done are:
 Embedded Systems
 Control Systems